 Moreover, we have in the past and may in the future grant rights to some of our stockholders that require us to register the resale of our common stock or other securities on behalf of these stockholders and/or facilitate public offerings of our securities held by these stockholders, including in connection with potential future acquisition or capital-raising transactions.
-For example, in connection with Stockholders owning an aggregate of up to approximately 5.4 million shares are entitled, under our acquisition of PlushCare, we entered into a registration rights agreement, with PlushCare's existing security holders, pursuant to which we agreed that we would require us to register the shares of common stock issued to such security holders owned by them for public sale in the merger.
-In July 2021, pursuant to this registration rights agreement, we filed a registration statement with the SEC to register for resale up to 7,117,051 shares of our common stock held by PlushCare's existing security holders.
-United States.
+Stockholders owning an aggregate of up to approximately 5.4 million shares are entitled, under our registration rights agreement, to require us to register shares owned by them for public sale in the United States.

-Sales of our shares as restrictions end or pursuant to registration rights, may make it more difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate.
-These sales also could cause the trading price of our common stock to fall and make it more difficult for you stockholders to sell shares of our common stock.
+Sales of our shares as restrictions end or pursuant to registration rights may make it more difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate.
+These sales also could cause the trading price of our common stock to fall and make it more difficult for you to sell shares of our common stock.